 - Rabies Vaccination: £40–£70.

-Extra Cost of Pet Passport for Cat for Returning to the UK or Specific EU Countries:
+Extra Cost of Pet Travel Document for Cat for Returning to the UK from EU:

 - Rabies Booster: £40–£70 (every three years if due).